-Hysan believes that a proper and detailed nomination process ensures the appointment of Directors who are suitable for the best interests of the Group and provides for a smooth transition in respect of the continual refreshment of the Board, whereas the reshuffling of Board Committee composition would provide a balance between continuity and fresh perspectives.
+Hysan believes that a proper and detailed nomination process ensures the nomination of Directors who are well-suited to advance the best interests of the Group, facilitates smooth transition, and ensures continual refreshment of the Board, whereas the reshuffling of Board Committees provides a balance between continuity and fresh perspectives.

 We have established a unique Nomination Policy governing nomination practices and procedures.
-The Nomination Committee considers a variety of factors in assessing the suitability of a proposed candidate, including, among others:
+The Nomination Committee considers a variety of factors in assessing the suitability of a proposed candidate, including, among others, the following:

-- Reputation for integrity; - Accomplishments, experience and reputation in the real estate industry and other relevant sectors; - Commitment and attention to the Company's business, including devoting adequate time for preparation and participation in meetings, training and other Board or Company associated activities; - Diversity in all aspects, including but not limited to, gender, age, cultural and educational background, ethnicity, experience, skills, knowledge and length of service; - Ability to assist and support management and make significant contributions to the Company's success; - Compliance with the criteria of independence as prescribed under Rule 3.13 of the Listing Rules (for INEDs); and - Any other relevant factors as may be determined by the Nomination Committee or the Board from time to time.
+- Reputation for integrity; - Accomplishments, experience and reputation in the real estate industry and other relevant sectors; - Commitment and attention to the Company's business, including devoting adequate time for preparation and participation in meetings, trainings and other Board or Company associated activities; - Diversity in all aspects including, but not limited to, gender, age, cultural and educational background, ethnicity, experience, skills, knowledge and length of service; - Ability to assist and support management and make significant contributions to the Company's success; - Compliance with the criteria of independence as prescribed under Rule 3.13 of the Listing Rules (for INEDs); and - Any other relevant factors as may be determined by the Nomination Committee or the Board from time to time.

-During the year, the Nomination Committee, taking into consideration the gender diversity agenda of the Company and against the criteria above, identified and interviewed a pool of shortlisted candidates.
-Following this process, the Nomination Committee recommended the appointment of Young Elaine Carole as an INED and member of the Sustainability Committee for the Board's consideration and approval.
+During the year, the Nomination Committee, after taking into consideration the gender diversity agenda of the Company and against the criteria above, identified and interviewed a pool of shortlisted candidates.
+Following this process, the Nomination Committee recommended, for the Board's consideration and approval, the appointment of Chung Cordelia as an INED, a member of the Remuneration Committee and a member of the Nomination Committee.